YigitCiray/YigitCiray.github.io/about.md

 published: true
 ---

 This is Yigit.
-I am an iOS Engineer at Twitter.
+I am an iOS Engineer at Twitter 🐦.

 I have developing iOS apps since 2015.
 Currently, I live in New York City.